dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 ![249596696-2ff73ede-f509-4e87-add2-bb35d65df47e](https://user-images.githubusercontent.com/4536776/249596696-2ff73ede-f509-4e87-add2-bb35d65df47e.png)

-The RAM sticks are unchanged from the middle test to the last test; BIOS updates are the only change.
+The RAM sticks are unchanged from the second test to the last test; BIOS updates are the only change.
 I do note that RAM speed seen in MacOS has changed from PC4266 to PC4400, even if the sticks of RAM remain the same, with the only change being the new BIOS.

 **Credits**